CongLeSolutionX/Apple-Sample-Code/README.md

 # Sample Code Collection from Apple (WWDC)

-This repository contains a collection of sample codes provided by Apple Inc. from various previous Worldwide Developers Conferences (WWDC) for educational and reference purposes.
-The code snippets included here cover a wide range of topics and showcase the use of Apple’s tools and technologies.
+Welcome to the Sample Code Collection from Apple!
+This repository houses a variety of sample codes provided by Apple Inc. during previous Worldwide Developers Conferences (WWDC).
+These snippets serve educational and reference purposes, showcasing the use of Apple’s tools and technologies across diverse topics.

-## License
+## License Information

-These code samples are provided under the following license:
+The code samples in this repository are licensed under the following terms:

 ```
 Copyright 2020-2024 Apple Inc.